faosorios/codispersion_map/README.md

 The codispersion coefficient quantifies the association between two spatial processes for a particular direction (spatial lag) on the two-dimensional space.
 The R function **hcodisp.map** provides a graphical tool called codispersion map to visualize the spatial correlation between two sequences measured for regular lattices on the plane.

+Supplementary material to **The codispersion map: A graphical tool to visualize the association between two spatial variables.** by Ronny Vallejos, Felipe Osorio and Diego Mancilla (Statistica Neerlandica 69 (3), 298-314.
+DOI: [10.1111/stan.12060](https://doi.org/10.1111/stan.12060))

 Authors: Diego Mancilla and Felipe Osorio

 Maintainer: Felipe Osorio, Email: felipe.osorios@usm.cl